joshuathayer/securedrop/securedrop-staging-qubes.md

 should work without error.

-### clone the repo
+### Clone the repo

-Clone the securedrop server repo: follow instructions at https://docs.securedrop.org/en/latest/development/setup_development.html#fork-clone-the-repository), and either copy an SSH keypair known to github onto your new VM, or create a new keypair there and tell github about it.
+Clone the securedrop server repo: follow instructions at https://docs.securedrop.org/en/latest/development/setup_development.html#fork-clone-the-repository.
+If you anticipate wanting to server development, either copy an SSH keypair known to Github onto `sd-build` VM, or create a new keypair there and tell Github about it.

 Decide where you want to clone source code to on sd-server. `cd` to that directory, and do: